ppy/osu-wiki/news/2024/2024-07-12-osu-catch-world-cup-2024-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/7944724">0x84f</a></p>

-Secre, you took over as captain for the USA in 2019 (with the exception of 2020 with [rostld](https://osu.ppy.sh/users/4365562) leading).
+Secre, you took over as captain for the USA in 2019 (with the exception of 2020 with ::rostld::{ user-id=4365562 } leading).
 Since then your team has amassed an impressive run of 3 straight podium performances ('21–'24) leading up to your win this year.
 Considering this experience, what traits do you think any successful captain must have?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/2306637" style="background-image: url('/wiki/shared/avatars/Secre.jpg')"></a>